Swing Dance: The Complete Beginner’s Guide

 West Coast Swing Characteristics

-This type of Swing has an elastic look resulting from a partner connection that uses an extension-compression technique.
+This type of Swing has an elastic look.
+Dancers get this look by using an “extension-compression” technique.

-It has evolved through the times with its music, and is still quite relevant to the dance scene today.
+West Coast Swing evolved through the times with its music.
+It is still quite relevant to the dance scene today.

 Dancers stay in rectangular area called a “slot” and stay grounded.